Institute of Public Health

 The healthcare system of the future is facing major challenges: chronic diseases and the demand for health services increase due to demographic change.
 Therapeutic innovations are constantly evolving, the economisation of the healthcare system is intensifying, the individualisation of society is increasing and the self-perception of healthcare users is changing.
 At the same time, it is becoming apparent that in the future it will be difficult to meet the demand for qualified healthcare professionals.

-Our specialists have vast expertise in both quantitative and qualitative research methods are part of a multidisciplinary team of scientists from various disciplines in social and health sciences, including sociology, psychology, public health and economics.
+Our specialists have vast expertise in both quantitative and qualitative research methods are part of a multidisciplinary team of scientists from various disciplines in social sciences and public health, including sociology, psychology, public health and economics.

 We offer you sustainable solutions to practical questions on the issues of health and work with our expertise in public health, health psychology, human resources, organisational development and change management.

-Since 2014 the ZHAW School of Health Sciences has been awarded the “Friendly Work Space” label from Health Promotion Switzerland for its efforts in the field of CHM.
+Since 2014 the ZHAW School of Public Health has been awarded the “Friendly Work Space” label from Health Promotion Switzerland for its efforts in the field of CHM.

 The team at the Specialist Unit for CHM offers support to other departments at ZHAW and to third parties to establish and implement CHM.
 Services offered include the design and implementation of programmes to address CHM-relevant priority issues.